 When John Connor travels back in time as well, along with the liquid Terminator from T2, I wondered why the lady robot from Terminator 3: Rise of the Machines didn’t get invited to the party, or the ones from the doomed TV show, or the comic books, or the video games.
 I mean, why not?
 The liquid metal one from T2 shows up and is disguised as an Asian policeman, just because that was his disguise in T2, or, just because that’s what we expect of it.
 I was sure John was going to sleep with his mom and become his own father.
 But then, would Kyle Reese technically become his grandfather?
 These are the real issues, folks.

 At this point, where time travel threatens to make silly Easter eggs canonical, Terminator needed a low-key entry to redirect the series onto a character arc we can invest in.
 The story of John Connor’s rise from reluctant prophet to military commander still has yet to be told, like everyone’s scared it would blow some kind of secret.
 Or we could have done the blue-collar Terminator film.
 Terminator Genisys is so steeped in tonal contradictions that its fan-fiction plot can’t even maintain its own gravity, much less that of its series.
 “And I volunteered for this shit,” says Reese, who should be religiously invested in these current past events.
-He’s an acolyte at the crucifixion and he’s been written the part of a wise-cracker (after this and A Good Day to Die Hard, I’m not sure if Courtney should be written anything).
+Instead, he's written the part of a wisecracker (after this and A Good Day to Die Hard, I’m not sure if Courtney should be written anything).
 What’s the audience meant to feel from his reaction?
 The same snarky resentment of franchise responsibility?
 I suppose that would be the natural reaction at this point: what responsibility do I have to a franchise that after five installments and a television show, still can't think of more than four characters to have in its entire universe?

 Occasionally well-filmed but always over-used visuals do nothing to change the essential fact that none of these characters are worth investing in, a shocking realization about characters we already love.
 Schwarzenegger reenacting scenes straight from T2 is absolutely its most redeeming quality: he, in general, seems to be the only one in front of or behind the camera still taking pleasure from all this.
-If thirty-two-year-old beef is the best thing about your sandwich, you might want to just start over.
+If thirty-two-year-old beefcake is the best thing about your sandwich, you might want to just start over.
 Or at the very least, Paramount, please stop making me eat it.

 Image is a screenshot from the film.